 Four days, Optimus thought again and it still surprised him.
 Four days of strange bodies and Predacon houseguests.
-Sometimes it felt like it had always been like this; that it was perfectly normal to, for example, encounter an organic primate female in the xenobiology lab and know it was Tarantulas.
+Sometimes it felt like it had always been like this; that it was perfectly normal to, for example, encounter an organic primate male in the materials lab who was also Scorponok.
 At other times they were reminded quite drastically that the situation was strange and new, such as the business about the need for a lavatory three days ago.
 The primary waste product of the Cybertronian metabolism was heat, sometimes gas in extreme cases.
 Well, hopefully that was the last of the big surprises ...

 Sleep happened, rather more of it than he was used to, and it left him feeling inefficient.
 It was also harder to return to full consciousness than it used to be and Optimus rubbed at his eyes as he walked up to the command centre on heavy feet.
 They'd come up with a schedule.
 Shorter shifts than before to compensate for weaker bodies but it was the closest thing to normal that the Maximals had.

 The Predacons didn't follow it.
 They didn't seem to have a schedule at all.
 Oddly, there was a pattern - where the Maximals thought it most sensible to go to bed at sunset and wake up early, the Predacons tended to stay up at night and wake up at sunrise.
 Since the equatorial night was twelve hours long and they were stuck inside during the dark hours, this gave each faction four hours more or less alone on the Axalon.

 Optimus had hoped to catch Airazor before she got off shift but he'd woken up too late and Rattrap had already taken over monitor duty.
 Within the last few minutes, since he was still running through the preliminary checks.
 "Morning, Rattrap."

 "Hey, boss."
 Rattrap didn't turn, still fiddling with the monitors.